qiulang/vllm-sglang-perf/readme.md

 ## Conclusion

-The performance comparison between SGLang and vLLM yielded surprising and nuanced results that highlight how scaling affects these frameworks differently:
+The performance comparison between SGLang and vLLM yielded surprising and nuanced results that highlight important considerations for LLM deployment:

+### Critical Configuration Discoveries

+1. **Parallelism strategy matters enormously**: For SGLang, using tensor parallelism (`--tp`) instead of data parallelism (`--dp`) in multi-GPU setups dramatically improved performance, changing it from significantly worse than vLLM to significantly better.
+2. **Parameter equivalence is critical**: Proper configuration of equivalent parameters across frameworks (`--max-model-len` in vLLM vs. `--context-length` in SGLang) is essential for fair comparisons and optimal resource utilization.

-### Single-GPU Performance (A10)
+### Performance Characteristics

-In the single A10 GPU scenario, SGLang demonstrated remarkable advantages:
+1. SGLang with tensor parallelism excelled in both configurations:

-- **Response consistency**: Extremely consistent response times (std dev of just 0.01s)
+   - Single GPU: Extremely consistent response times (std dev of just 0.01s)
-- **Throughput**: ~57% higher throughput than vLLM
-- **Token generation**: Faster token generation rate

-### Multi-GPU Performance (2x A10)
-When testing with 2 A10 GPUs, the performance characteristics reversed dramatically:
+   - Multiple GPUs with TP: Maintained excellent consistency (std dev of 0.06s) with increased throughput

+2. SGLang with data parallelism performed poorly in multi-GPU tests:

-- **Response consistency**: vLLM maintained consistent response times (std dev of 0.27s), while SGLang showed extreme variability (std dev up to 2.37s)
+   - High variability (std dev up to 2.37s)
-- **Response time range**: vLLM maintained a tight range (1.34s-2.97s) compared to SGLang's dramatic spread (as wide as 1.52s-12.37s in some tests)
-- **Throughput**: vLLM achieved more than double the throughput in worst cases (10.82 req/s vs as low as 4.92 req/s for SGLang)
-- **Predictability**: vLLM offered much more predictable performance at scale, critical for production systems
+   - Wide response time range (up to 12.37s)
+   - Lower throughput than both vLLM and tensor-parallel SGLang

+3. vLLM showed good consistency across configurations:

+   - Single GPU: Good performance with moderate consistency
+- Multiple GPUs: Maintained consistent performance with improved throughput

-### Key Insights
+### Key Takeaways for Deployment

 These findings suggest that:
-1. **Framework strengths vary by scale**: The two frameworks optimize differently for single vs. multi-GPU deployments
-2. **Deployment architecture matters**: Your hardware configuration should strongly influence your framework choice
-3. **No one-size-fits-all solution**: Each framework has scenarios where it excels

-One of the most valuable questions for the community to explore is: **Why does SGLang's performance consistency degrade in multi-GPU settings while vLLM maintains or improves its consistency?** Understanding these scaling behaviors could provide important insights for both framework developers and users.

-The optimal choice between frameworks clearly depends on your specific use case, hardware configuration, and requirements.
-For single-GPU deployments, SGLang's consistency and efficiency are compelling.
-For multi-GPU setups, vLLM appears to maintain better scaling characteristics.
+1. **Framework choice matters**: Different frameworks have different optimal use cases
+2. **Configuration details are critical**: Small changes in configuration can dramatically impact performance
+3. **Test your specific deployment scenario**: Results may vary significantly based on hardware, model, and parallelism strategy

+Most importantly, the impact of parallelism strategy on SGLang highlights that commonly accepted guidelines about when to use tensor vs. data parallelism may need reconsideration.
+For workloads where response time consistency is a priority, tensor parallelism may be superior even for models that easily fit on a single GPU.

-I encourage users to run their own tests with workloads representative of their actual production needs and hardware configurations.
+I encourage users to run their own tests with workloads representative of their actual production needs and hardware configurations, and to experiment with different parallelism strategies rather than following general guidelines without testing.

 ## Contributing